-Look for the Pekin breed from Long Island, which has a thicker fat layer than the Muscovy breed.
+When purchasing duck, look for the Pekin breed from Long Island, which has a thicker fat layer than the Muscovy breed.
 This fat layer is what helps crisp up the skin.
-Pouring boiling hot water over the duck before smoking helps to melt and drain away the fat that is just under the skin.
+Pouring boiling hot water over the duck before smoking helps to melt and drain off the fat that is just under the skin.
 Then you allow the duck to dry out in the refrigerator overnight.
 These steps are necessary to give you the crisp skin that makes Peking duck so good.

 Carving the beautifully browned bird at the table makes a dramatic presentation for a dinner party or special family dinner.
 The typical accompaniments for Peking duck are thin pancakes, sliced cucumber strips, and spring onion.
 Guests can make a small wrap of the duck with these items and the sauce, which replaces commercially-prepared hoisin sauce.